 You can add structured data to your website by using Schema.org markup.
 It has a wide variety of structured data to choose from.
 First, identify the markups suitable for your website.
 Then, follow these steps:

-Once this page is published, search engines will start crawling and indexing its content in their databases to include it in their search results when users search for that particular information.
+Once this page is published, search engines will start crawling and indexing its content in their databases to include it in their search results when users search for that information.
+After implementing structured data markup on your web page, you should monitor and test it regularly.

 While the current tools allow you to test if your web page has a structured data markup, none of the tools suggest what improvements you can make to your structured data entries.